 Ceracolors dry in two stages.
 First, the paint dries rapidly due to the evaporation of water, so it is touch dry within a short time.
 After this initial period, the paint can be reopened with a wet brush.
-During the second stage wax crystals coalesce as the paint cures.
-This can take several days or up to weeks for thicker paint.
+During the second stage, wax crystals coalesce as the paint cures.
+This can take several days or up to weeks for a thicker paint.

 You can apply Ceracolors thickly with the addition of gel or paste mediums to avoid excessive volume loss upon drying and subsequent cracking due to shrinkage.

 Ceracolors are made with a blend of waxes micro-emulsified in water.
-Wax is soft with low scratch resistance so works require care when handling and storing.
+Wax is soft with low scratch resistance, so works require care when handling and storing.

 Water soluble wax paint is durable, as attested by the present state of preservation of Roman and Roman-Egyptian paintings of the first century in many museums throughout the world.